 Fishing for bass is good, as there are a lot of fish being caught by those fishing small plastics and crank baits.
 The problem this weekend is going to be all the boat traffic.
 There are areas of the lake that are five-mile zones but they quickly get churned up as well.

 My advice if planning on going there is to fish early and leave early.
 Otherwise. you’re going to have plenty of company and possibly spend a good amount of time waiting at the launch ramp.

 Tip of the Week

-If you’re planning on facing the crowds of boats this weekend I advise going through your boats safety equipment and prepare to be stopped by the Coast Guard.
-They’re famous for setting up a stop at some of the more visited launch ramps and will definitely be checking to see that everything is in order.
+If you’re planning on facing the crowds of boats this weekend, I advise going through your boats safety equipment and prepare to be stopped by the Coast Guard.
+They’re famous for setting up a stop at some of the more visited launch ramps and most likely be checking to see that everything is in order.

 Remember, you must have a life jacket for all passengers and your throw cushion must be readily available.